Grep helps you locate any given pattern(s) within one or more files.

 Keep in mind

-Not all Grep implementations are created equal.
-This post references the GNU version, although hopefully most of the information is generic enough to be of use in most find implementations.
+Not all grep implementations are created equal.
+This post references the GNU implementation.

 This will output the full line(s) where this_string